Desert Hike & Tour 7 Days

 - 4×4 vehicle with driver-guide for 7 days;

 - guest-house accommodation on 4 nights;

 - desert guide and cook for 2 days;

 - camel caravan for 2 days (transport of equipment, luggage, and with option to ride by camel);

-- 1 night wild camping, camping equipment provided (dome tents, sleeping mats, blankets) OR, upgrade to trekking with comfort;
+- 1 night wild camping, camping equipment provided (dome tents, sleeping mats, blankets);

 - 1 night fixed desert camp tented accommodation at Erg Chigaga great dunes – either Deluxe tents or Berber tents;

 - 3 lunches in the desert;